 Any tender or quotation shall only be accepted by the Trust where the Director of Finance is satisfied with the financial competence of the firms involved.
 Such assurance shall be sought by the use of financial criteria, to be determined as appropriate by the Director of Finance or his/her nominated officer, to analyse the financial information received with the tender documentation, and any other documentation the Director of Finance or his/her nominated officer consider appropriate.
 In circumstances where the Director of Finance is not satisfied with the financial competence of the firms, the position shall be discussed by the Director of Finance or his/her nominated officer with the firms in an attempt to be satisfied with the tenderer's financial competence on behalf of the Trust.
 Only where the Director of Finance is satisfied with the financial competence of the firms shall the tender or quotation be assigned to those firms.
-A permanent, signed record of the discussions and outcomes shall be retained with the appropriate working papers used to analyse financial competence and retained within the Finance department - where the records can be viewed by appropriate officers of the Trust as appropriate.
+A permanent, signed record of the discussions and outcomes shall be retained within the Finance department - where the records can be viewed by appropriate officers of the Trust as appropriate.